Carleen Hall M.Sc.

 Riana draws from a combination of evidence-based approaches within the framework of cognitive-behavioural therapy (CBT) and mindfulness-based practices.
 She is also trained in Eye Movement Desensitization and Reprocessing (EMDR), which is especially helpful for post-traumatic stress.
-Riana is a licensed Psychologist (Candidate Register) with the Nova Scotia Board of Examiners in Psychology and holds an MSc in Counselling Psychology from the University of Calgary.
+Riana is a Registered Psychologist and holds an MSc in Counselling Psychology from the University of Calgary.
 She previously completed an MSc in Behavioural Neuroscience from Memorial University and worked for several years in healthcare, police services, and school board settings.

 Tammy graduated from Horizon College in Fredericton, NB in 2005 with a diploma in Specialized Medical / Legal Administrative Assistant and achieved a President’s Award of Excellence.
 She has been working with our clinic since the opening in 2012 and is actively involved in managing the overall operation and providing support to each clinician.
 Tammy enjoys co-ordinating the referral process for our clients and managing details such as billing insurance companies and invoicing third party payers.
 She is proud to be part of this clinic and takes on an active role in helping adults, teens, children and families within this firm.
 She is passionate about her contribution towards the growth of our clinic on a daily basis and with respect to the firm’s future development.
 Born and raised in Newfoundland her warm, down to earth personality always makes clients feel welcome and at ease.

 Wednesday and Thursday: 9am-3:30pm